Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experimental details

 \subsection{Generating and identifying non-GAP examples in \Cref{sec:experiments:non-ugap-is-common}}

-In this subsection, we first provide some details on generating random RB instances following the Dirichlet distribution in \Cref{sec:experiments:non-ugap-is-common}.
+In this subsection, we first provide some details on generating random RB instances following the symmetric Dirichlet distribution in \Cref{sec:experiments:non-ugap-is-common}.
 Then we comment on how we identify the non-GAP instances through the notion of local instability.

-\paragraph{Generating Dirichlet random examples.} Each of the random RB example in \Cref{fig:eigs} is generated from the Dirichlet distribution in the following way: For each state-action pair $(s,a)$, we let $(P(s,a,s'))_{s'\in\sspa}$ be an independently-sampled random vector following the Dirichlet distribution; for each action $a$, we also let $(r(s, a))_{s\in\sspa}$ be an independent random vector following the same Dirichlet distribution; we sample the budget parameter $\alpha$ from the uniform distribution over the interval $[0.1, 0.9]$ and round it down to the nearest multiple of $0.01$.
+\paragraph{Generating Dirichlet random examples.} Each of the random RB examples in \Cref{fig:eigs} is generated as follows.
+First, for each state-action pair $(s,a)$, we sample the vector $(P(s,a,s'))_{s'\in\sspa}$ independently from a symmetric Dirichlet distribution.
+Similarly, for each action $a$, we sample the vector $(r(s, a))_{s\in\sspa}$ independently from the same Dirichlet distribution.
+To highlight the sparsity, we then set to zero any entries of $(P(s,a,s'))_{s'\in\sspa}$ and $(r(s, a))_{s\in\sspa}$ that are less than $10^{-7}$.
+Finally, we sample the budget parameter $\alpha$ from the uniform distribution over the interval $[0.1, 0.9]$ and round it down to the nearest multiple of $0.01$.

 \paragraph{Identifying local instability.} To identify a non-GAP example, we use the notation of \emph{local instability}.
-To avoid ambiguity, we only consider local instability for the RB problems that satisfy the three conditions: \begin{itemize} \item The optimal solution \eqref{eq:lp-single}, $y^*$, is unique; \item There are no transient states for this $y^*$, that is, $y^*(s,1)+y^*(s,0) > 0$ for all $s\in\sspa$; \item The RB problem is non-degenerate, that is, there exists $\sneu\in\sspa$ with $y^*(\sneu,1) > 0$ and $y^*(\sneu,0) > 0$. \end{itemize}
+To avoid ambiguity, we only consider local instability for the RB problems that satisfy the three conditions: \begin{enumerate} \item The optimal solution to the LP relaxation \eqref{eq:lp-single}, $y^*$, is unique; \item There are no transient states for $y^*$, that is, $y^*(s,1)+y^*(s,0) > 0$ for all $s\in\sspa$; \item The RB problem is non-degenerate, that is, there exists $\sneu\in\sspa$ with $y^*(\sneu,1) > 0$ and $y^*(\sneu,0) > 0$. \end{enumerate} Note that the state $\sneu$ in the third condition must be unique, due to properties of this LP's basic feasible solutions \citep[][Proposition~2]{GasGauYan_23_exponential}.
 Under these assumptions, the mean-field dynamics around $\statdist$ is locally linear and is the same for all LP-Priority policies.
 Specifically, we have

 given that $X_t([N])$ is sufficiently close to $\statdist$, and an LP-Priority policy is used; the matrix $\Phi$ is defined as